 2. DO invest in good product

 Whether it is for your hair, skin, nails, or wedding day fragrance, if you don’t already have specific regimens and products in place, you certainly want to do some research a few months out from the wedding day.
-Using the right companion products during your skincare, shaving or hair styling routines can eliminate common grooming woes.
+Using the right companion products during your skincare, shaving, dental regimen or hair styling routines can eliminate common grooming woes.
+Don’t be afraid to think about the products you may already use; are crest whitestrips safe for enamel?
+Damaging your teeth now would be tragic if they are, so think about it.
 Consider investing in a good facial cleanser, facial moisturizer, and a pre-shave oil to soften hairs before applying shaving cream (and ensure a smoother glide and less ingrown hairs).
 Top off your shave with a post-shave balm to moisturize your skin, minimize rashes and irritation and help any cuts heal faster.
 As for your hair, if you have straight hair, smooth flyaways and cowlicks with a styling wax for minimal shine and a good hold.
 If you have curly or textured hair, consider a styling cream to highlight your hair texture while taking care of frizz.

 3. DO consider going to a professional